message/iata/KR.md

 7. Suspension of visa exemptions for passengers with a Macao (SAR China) passport.
 8. Passengers could be subject to quarantine for 10 days.
 - This does not apply to:
-- passengers with a Quarantine Exemption Certificate;
+- passengers with a Quarantine Exemption Certificate (the Quarantine Exemption Certificate for family visit purposes is invalid);
 - passengers arriving from Singapore under the Vaccinated Travel Lane with:
 - a COVID-19 vaccination certificate with a QR code obtained from <a href="https://www.notarise.gov.sg/">https://www.notarise.gov.sg/</a> ; and
 - a confirmed booking for the COVID-19 test upon arrival obtained from <a href="https://safe2gopass.com/">https://safe2gopass.com/</a> ; and
 - a printed copy of travel insurance with minimum coverage of approximate USD 25,100.- for COVID-19 related medical expenses (the insurance requirement does not apply to nationals of Korea (Rep.) and passengers with a long-term visa).
 9. Passengers must install the 'self-quarantine safety protection mobile app' found at <a href="https://tinyurl.com/m9fcz6dc">https://tinyurl.com/m9fcz6dc</a> before departure or upon arrival.
 - This does not apply to:
-- passengers arriving from a country other than Botswana, Eswatini, Kazakhstan, Kyrgyzstan, Lesotho, Malawi, Mozambique, Myanmar, Namibia, Nigeria, Pakistan, Philippines, South Africa, Ukraine, Uzbekistan or Zimbabwe with a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before arrival or with a Quarantine Exemption Certificate;
+- passengers with a Quarantine Exemption Certificate (the Quarantine Exemption Certificate for family visit purposes is invalid);
 - passengers arriving from Singapore under the Vaccinated Travel Lane with:
 - a COVID-19 vaccination certificate with a QR code obtained from <a href="https://www.notarise.gov.sg/">https://www.notarise.gov.sg/</a> ; and
 - a confirmed booking for the COVID-19 test upon arrival obtained from <a href="https://safe2gopass.com/">https://safe2gopass.com/</a> ; and